zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/add-application-features/exercises/_index.md

 * If you use Chef Supermarket, integrate Chef Delivery with your Supermarket server.
 The `delivery-truck` cookbook makes it easy to publish your cookbooks not only to Chef server, but to Supermarket as well.
 * Clone an existing project &ndash; this can be a cookbook, application, or service &ndash; into Chef Delivery's integrated Git server.
 Write a build cookbook that's tailored to how you test and verify new features, build and publish your artifacts, and deploy to your infrastructure environments.
 Once you have a solid pipeline in place, you can integrate Chef Delivery with your existing source control system.

 Have questions or suggestions on how Chef Delivery can better fit your workflow?
-Join us on [Discourse](TODO).
+Join us on [Discourse](https://discourse.chef.io/c/delivery).

-[PRODNOTE] Add Discourse link.